 Of course, the other part of the equation of Cohen's tweets is whether they would cause a potential candidate to hesitate to accept the PBO job with the Mets.
 While it's conceivable that it could scare someone off, consider it for a minute.
 Cohen isn't tweeting out insults to players or second-guessing his manager or team management.
 If he was, I'd be worried.

 As it is, a potential executive that would allow themselves to be scared off by those tweets would simply not be a viable candidate for this high-pressure job.
 This is a media market where many different voices will be demanding that the club make a move in the offseason or at the trade deadline, then crucify an executive for making that move if it doesn't turn out well.

-I'm not sure whether the Mets will land a "name" candidate for the PBO job.
+I'm unsure whether the Mets will land a "name" candidate for the PBO job.
 If they do, it's going to be because Steve Cohen is willing to toss bucketloads of cash at someone, offer a long enough contract combined with said cash to buy out any fear of job security, and appeal to an oversized ego of a potential candidate.
 Because, as far as the Mets still have to go as an organization, it's still a marquis job to be the man to lead the large-market team and their fans back to the promised land.

 There are obvious names being bandied about that might have the requisite ego for the challenge.
 Theo Epstein and Billy Beane are a couple that keep popping up.
 It's not certain that Steve Cohen will be able to lure one of them to New York, but I am confident that Cohen's Twitter account won't be the stumbling block in attracting that type of executive.